mc-carlessi/MySQL-Essential-Bootcamp-2024/innodb-cluster/innodb-cluster.md

 ## Introduction
 An InnoDB Cluster consists of at least three MySQL Server instances, and it provides high-availability and scaling features.

-In this lab you will create 3 nodes MySQL InnoDB Cluster as Single Primary and have a trial on the MySQL Shell to configure and operate.
+In this lab you will create 3 instances MySQL InnoDB Cluster as Single Primary and have a trial on the MySQL Shell to configure and operate.
 And you will be using MySQL Router to test for Server routing and test for Failover.

 Estimated Lab Time: 40 minutes